thousandbrainsproject/tbp.plot/README.md

 If you're looking to contribute but don't know where to start, you can check out our [Issues page](https://github.com/thousandbrainsproject/tbp.plot/issues) for items that need tackling.
 These cover a mixture of things from refactoring work to debugging and proposals for new visualizations.

+Finally, you are welcome to create a new Issue if you think of a visualization that you would like to see, but are unsure about how to implement it.

 ### Development Setup

 > [!NOTE]